Politics of Long Island: State politics

 In 2000, Senator Hillary Clinton lost both Nassau and Suffolk to Republican Rick Lazio, who had previously served as a congressman from Suffolk County.
-While the 2004 results did show a much stronger showing for Republican President George W. Bush across Nassau and Suffolk County, it did not hurt Democrat Charles Schumer and his re-election bid in the area.
+While the 2004 results did show a much stronger showing for Republican President George W. Bush across Nassau and Suffolk County, it did not hurt Democrat Chuck Schumer and his re-election bid in the area.
 Schumer won both Nassau and Suffolk in a landslide receiving close to 70% of the vote in both counties.
 Republican Governor George Pataki won both Nassau and Suffolk in all three of his victories.

 In 2006, Long Island continued its Democratic trend.
-Helped by a strong Democratic win nationwide, Democrats Eliot Spitzer and Hillary Clinton won Long Island in a landslide in the Governor and US Senate race.
-Democratic Comptroller Alan Hevesi, despite being scandal-ridden, won Long Island and Democrat Andrew Cuomo won all of the island's counties in the Attorney General race, with Republican Jeanine Pirro narrowly losing in Suffolk.
-Republican Peter T. King held on to his Congressional seat in a race against Nassau County Legislator Dave Mejias by a 56%-44% margin, even as two other New York Republican Congressmen lost their seats upstate and one open Republican seat flipped to the Democrats.
+Helped by a strong Democratic win nationwide, Democrats Eliot Spitzer and Hillary Clinton won Long Island in a landslide in the gubernatorial and U.S. Senate race respectively.
+Democratic Comptroller Alan Hevesi, despite being scandal-ridden, won on Long Island, and Democrat Andrew Cuomo won all of the island's counties in the attorney general race, with Republican Jeanine Pirro narrowly losing in Suffolk.
+Republican Peter T. King held on to his congressional seat in a race against Nassau County Legislator Dave Mejias by a 56%–44% margin, even as two other New York Republican congressmen lost their seats upstate and one open Republican seat flipped to the Democrats.
 His 12-point margin of victory was less than half his margins in past elections.
+Democratic strength has eroded in the region recently, as Republicans swept every county and congressional district in the 2022 elections, which comes after Democrat Barack Obama did the same in 2008 and 2012.

-Much of the traditional edge Republicans have had in the New York State Senate is due to dominating elections for these offices on Long Island, but the election of a Democrat to replace Michael Balboni in 2007 for the 7th District on Nassau County's North Shore demonstrated a recent weakness at that level of government as well.
-During the 2016 elections, Democrats flipped one state senate seat and came close to flipping three others showing the Republican dominance of Long Island's state senate seats and the chamber itself may soon come to an end.
-In the 2018 midterm elections, the Democrats flipped four State Senate seats on Long Island, and the Democrats took control of the State Senate.
-Long Island has 22 seats in the New York State Assembly, of which 11 are held by Republicans, 9 are held by Democrats, 1 is held by an Independence Party member who caucuses with the Democrats and one is vacant but was most recently held by a Republican.
+Much of the traditional edge Republicans have had in the New York State Senate is due to dominating elections for these offices on Long Island, but the election of a Democrat to replace Michael Balboni in 2007 for the 7th district on Nassau County's North Shore demonstrated a recent weakness at that level of government as well.
+During the 2016 elections, Democrats flipped one state senate seat and came close to flipping three others, and in the 2018 midterm elections, the Democrats flipped four State Senate seats on Long Island, and the Democrats took control of the State Senate.
+However, Republicans came to hold all Senate and Assembly seats on Long Island after the 2022 elections, but Democrats retained their majorities in both chambers due to their overwhelming strength in certain Upstate counties and every New York City Borough except Staten Island.

 On the western side, both Brooklyn and Queens are reliably Democratic, although Queens became that way fairly recently, having still been politically volatile through the 1980s.
-This is mainly a consequence of the recent changes in Queens demographics, that used to be a white-middle-class suburban county, and is now one of the most diverse places in the United States.
+This is mainly a consequence of the recent changes in Queens' demographics, which changed from white-middle-class suburbs to minority-majority.